My womb tightens with tension

 Every day I read the news my body cringes

-Thinking of all the fathers and mothers praying that it wasn’t their child
+Thinking of all the fathers and mothers praying that it wasn’t their

 Being a cousin, daughter, a sister, a lover